emlased/MONAI-Label-on-Runpod/README.md

 ## Setting Up MONAI Label on RunPod

 ### Background
-MONAI Label is a software tool that uses machine learning to automate the image segmentation process.
+- MONAI Label is a software tool that uses machine learning to automate the image segmentation process.
 It is run on a server, and the user interacts with the server using a client.
-3D Slicer is a client that is run on the user's local machine and allows for visualization and segmentation of imaging data.
-RunPod is a service that allows you to build a temporary server called a pod with a high-end GPU for performing machine learning computations.
-Orthanc is software that is used to create a DICOM server that stores data for imaging studies.
-MONAI Label will communicate with an Orthanc DICOM server to pull studies and push segmentation files.
+- 3D Slicer is a client that is run on the user's local machine and allows for visualization and segmentation of imaging data.
+- RunPod is a service that allows you to build a temporary server called a pod with a high end gpu for performing machine learning computations.
+- Orthanc is software that is used to create a dicom server that stores data for imaging studies.
+- MONAI Label will communicate with an Orthanc dicom server to pull studies and push segmentation files.
 This tutorial describes how to build a MONAI Label server on a RunPod.

 ### Deploying a RunPod
 1. **Create a RunPod account**: Sign up and log in to RunPod.
 You will need to request access to the UT Academic AI Team account and will receive a URL to link this to your account.